 • cardamom (seeds) - to calm the nerves and stomach;

-• chamomile flowers - to relieve disorders in the stomach, improve blood circulation;
+• chamomile flowers - to relieve stomach upsets and improve blood circulation;

-• cinnamon, ground - to eliminate pain in the stomach, increase appetite;
+• ground cinnamon - to eliminate stomach pain and increase appetite;

-• fennel (seeds) - to reduce pain and bouts of nausea;
+• fennel (seeds) - to reduce pain and nausea;

 • ginger root - to relax the intestines;

-• kava-kava root - to improve mood, relieve pain in the stomach;
+• kava-kava root - to improve mood, relieve stomach pain;

-• lemon mint - for the treatment of duodenitis;
+• lemon balm - for the treatment of duodenitis;

 • sage (leaves and flowers) - for pain relief, relaxing effect;